determined-ai/determined/examples/hf_trainer_api/README.md

 python3 -m determined.pytorch.dsat asha deepspeed.yaml .
 ```

-See (#TODO: link docs here) for more on the available DeepSpeed Autotuning options.
+See [the documentation](https://docs.determined.ai/latest/model-dev-guide/apis-howto/deepspeed/autotuning.html) for more on the available DeepSpeed Autotuning options.